How are Texas Sounds nominees selected?

 All performers, their traveling companions, and entourages have full access to all four nights of music.

-What destination airport do you suggest – I’m guessing a rental car would be required?
+What port of entry and destination airports do you suggest – I’m guessing a rental car would be required?

-Most fly into Dallas/Fort Worth (DFW) or Houston INternational (IAH).
+Depending upon your point of origin and airline prices, you may decide to enter the U.S. through a coastal airport of fly directly to a destination airport.
+Some enter through New York or Los Angeles.
+Most fly into Dallas/Fort Worth (DFW) or Houston International (IAH).
 This can be your port of entry or final destination after a flight change.
 Some performers have found affordable flights that got them all the way to Shreveport, LA (SHV).
 Shreveport is only 45 minutes from Jefferson.
 DFW is 3+ hours away from us.
 Houston is 4+ hours.
 In all cases, you will need a rental car.

 Visas are expensive.
 Can you help?